defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/60-state-review-II.md

 We need:

 - Intercept MFA requests.
-We are already tricking the user to visiting our site, so this is easier then it sounds.
+We are already tricking the user to visiting our site, so this is easier than it sounds.
 - Use invisible HTML tags to bypass email filtering.
 - Detect bots and show them benign pages.
 - Ensure our domains do not match the target or prominent service provider.